marielle-lopez/e-shop/README.md

 ## Task Completion History

+### February 4, 2024

+- Added loading states and spinners to improve UX
+- Handled out-of-stock items

+One of the important features I hadn't implemented until now was loading states and spinners; they inform the user that content is yet to display on the page — an important concept in UX.

+Since I had items in the database that had quantities of 0, I had to handle these in a way to not only tell the user it was out-of-stock, but also to prevent them from adding such products to the cart.
+I did this by adding conditional rendering to the 'Add item to cart' button and NumberInput component.
+These two components would be replaced by the text 'Out of Stock' for items with quantities of 0.

 ### February 3, 2024

 - Updated cart item quantity if a user added a product that already exists on the Cart page (also considers item's format)